vectoren/u8g2-drawing-generator/README.md

 - Variable mode is useful when you want to emit code that will be used inside a loop or function using `x`/`y` as dynamic base coordinates.
 - The origin highlight uses a visible outline to help you identify the base pixel.
-- Presets clear the whole grid so beware, you can quickly reset your progress and will need to start over Contributing
+- Presets clear the whole grid so beware, you can quickly reset your progress and will need to start over
+- When a line is draw the app checks the direction and outputs a drawLine function.
+If you do not want this feature download [v3.0.0](https://github.com/vectoren/u8g2-drawing-generator/releases/tag/v.3.0.0)
+Contributing
 ------------
 Pull requests welcome.
 Keep edits small and add a short example in the README if you add new features.